wax-office-of-inspector-general/wax-developer/docs/en/dapp-development/docker-setup/index.md

 <tbody>
 <tr>
 <td><a href="https://hub.docker.com/r/waxteam/dev" target="_blank">waxteam/dev</a></td>
 <td>This <strong>development</strong> image includes everything you need to get the WAX Blockchain up and running.
-You can use this image to run a WAX node, create a local development environment, and create and compile smart contracts using the [WAX Contract Development Toolkit (WAX-CDT)](/en/dapp-development/wax-cdt/).</td>
+You can use this image to run a WAX node, create a local development environment, and create and compile smart contracts using the <a href="/en/dapp-development/wax-cdt/">WAX Contract Development Toolkit (WAX-CDT)</a>.</td>
 </tr>

 <tr>
 <td><a href="https://hub.docker.com/r/waxteam/cdt" target="_blank">waxteam/cdt</a></td>
-<td>Use this image to create and compile smart contracts using the [WAX Contract Development Toolkit (WAX-CDT)](/en/dapp-development/wax-cdt/).
-This image does <strong>not</strong> allow you to run a WAX node or use [Blockchain Tools](/en/tools/blockchain_tools).</td>
+<td>Use this image to create and compile smart contracts using the <a href="/en/dapp-development/wax-cdt/">WAX Contract Development Toolkit (WAX-CDT)</a>.
+This image does <strong>not</strong> allow you to run a WAX node or use <a href="/en/tools/blockchain_tools">Blockchain Tools</a>.</td>
 </tr>

 <td><a href="https://hub.docker.com/r/waxteam/production" target="_blank">waxteam/production</a></td>